TorniX0/DriveFiller/README.md

 # DriveFiller

-DriveFiller is a simple open-source application that fills your drive with customizable sizes.
+DriveFiller is a simple open-source application that fills your drive and has customizable file sizes.

 It can be used as a benchmark, you can see the time it takes until files are getting written (measured in milliseconds).